flipacholas/Architecture-of-consoles/articles/xbox.md

 From the piracy side of things, **Modchips** also appeared: Instead of tampering with the DVD drive, modchips overlapped the Flash ROM by exploiting the fact that the MCPX ROM could boot a secondary BIOS if it was found on an unused LPC port.

-The substitute BIOS contained patched routines that could enable reading any type of game disc (specially the conventional ones).
+The substitute BIOS contained patched routines that could enable reading any type of game disc (especially the conventional ones).

 {{% /inner_markdown %}}
 {{< /tab >}}